brianmhunt/knockout-plugin-foundation/README.md

 knockout-plugin-foundation
 ==========================

-A foundation for all Knockout plugins.
+A foundation for Knockout plugins.

 Right now we're just testing it out.
 Nothing will work here yet.